This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Omega-3 Advantage During Pregnancy

 Omega-3 PUFAs, particularly long-chain varieties like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are essential for pregnant women.
-Extensive research, including over 70 randomized controlled trials, has demonstrated that omega-3 supplementation can lower the incidence of preterm births.
+Extensive research, including over 70 randomised controlled trials, has demonstrated that omega-3 supplementation can lower the incidence of preterm births.
 This effect is especially pronounced in women with initially low omega-3 levels, underscoring the importance of targeted supplementation.

 Australian dietary guidelines suggest a daily intake of 250-500 mg of DHA or EPA, which can be achieved through two to three servings of seafood per week or via fish or algal oil supplements.
 This recommended intake supports crucial biological functions that may help delay premature labor, such as reducing inflammation and moderating uterine contractions through hormonal pathways.